NNPDF/nnpdf/doc/README.md

 ```
 :math:`\frac{1}{2}`
 ```
 with attention being brought to the backticks.
+Note: the markdown intepreter being used here does not support inline maths, so if formula dense documentation is being implemented, it is advised to use restructured text instead.

 One can cross reference various parts of their markdown file using `anchors`, which provide clickable pieces of text which transport the reader to a particular part of the document.